If you’re looking for a VoIP platform, Google Voice is likely to appear at the top of your search results.

 Google Voice only allows one number per Google account, so to use multiple numbers on one phone, you’d need to manage them through separate Google accounts.

-Google Voice’s personal accounts don’t support emergency calling at all.
-Emergency calling is supported on Voice for Google Workspace accounts, but it won’t work if you have an internet or power outage.
+Google Voice’s free personal accounts don’t support emergency calling at all.
+Emergency calling is supported on Voice for business accounts, but it won’t work if you have an internet or power outage.

 While Google Voice continues to function and receive basic updates, its pace of development is slower compared to other VoIP solutions.
 If you’re looking for more advanced features and regular improvements that can take more work off your team’s plate, you should go with another business phone option.